Symphony No. 1 (Mahler): Instrumentation

+In the finale, Mahler states that the first trumpet and E flat clarinet should be doubled in all fortissimo passages.

 Form

 Mahler's symphony as ultimately published exists in the traditional four-movement form:

 The first movement is in modified sonata form.
 The second is a scherzo and trio based on a Ländler, a traditional Austrian waltz.
 The third is a slower funeral march with a lyrical central section, and the fourth serves as an expansive finale.
 Initially, there existed an additional second movement, entitled Blumine, but it was removed by Mahler for the final publication in 1899.

 In the first performances, the following program notes were attributed to the symphony:

 Part I: From the days of youth, "youth, fruit, and thorn pieces".